divine-ray/Servilia/Realms/Utuw System/Schi/Servilia/Regions/Areas/Amida/Numerator.md

 - [[Amida-11]] is the accumulation sector of furries.
 	Alteration
 - [[Amida-12]] is centred around brothels, clubs and other institutions of pleasure.
 	Desire
-Numerators not integrated into the collective:^[The corporate-associated numerators are seen as inferior, as they're severely restrained in their degrees of freedom.]
+Numerators not integrated into the collective^[The corporate-associated numerators are seen as inferior, as they're severely restrained in their degrees of freedom.]
 - [[A-5b]]
 	[[APAS Ltd.]] HQ, R&D, Testing and Deployment
 - [[A-5c'a]]